thejerrytan/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
+There are some photos which appear really dark, these might be taken under low light conditions (at night) and will likely pose a problem for both humans and machine.

 This is a 8 x 6 grid showing thumbnails of the traffic signs in RBG format, before normalization.
 The labels are above each thumbnail.